How Vector understands data

 The individual units of data flowing through Vector are known as events.
 Events must fall into one of Vector’s defined observability types.

-We, very much, like the idea of an event-only world, one where every service is perfectly instrumented with events that contain rich data and context.
-Unfortunately, that is not the case; existing services often emit metrics, traces, and logs of varying quality.
-By designing Vector to meet services where they are in their current state, we serve as a bridge to newer standards.
-This is why we place "events" at the top of our data model, where logs and metrics are derived.
+We really like the idea of an event-only world in which every service is perfectly instrumented with events that contain rich data and context.
+But in reality, services often emit logs and metrics of varying quality.
+By designing Vector to meet services where they are, we serve as a bridge to newer standards.
+This is why we place events at the top of our data model, whereas logs and metrics are derived categories.

 Finally, a sophisticated data model that accounts for the various data types allows for correct interoperability between observability systems.
 For example, a pipeline with a statsd source and a prometheus sink would not be possible without the correct internal metrics data types.